v-anpasi/Cognitive-Documentation/Content/en-us/Emotion/Tutorials/PythonTutorial.md

 ###Running the Tutorial

 To run the tutorial, you will need a subscription key for the Emotion API.
 Visit the [Subscription page](https://www.microsoft.com/cognitive-services/en-us/sign-up) to sign up.
 On the “Sign in” page, use your Microsoft account to sign in and you will be able to subscribe and get free keys.
 After completing the sign-up process, paste your key into the variables section of the notebook (reproduced below).
 Either the primary or the secondary key works.
+Make sure to enclose the key in quotes to make it a string.

 ```
 #Variables